What is CBT?

 Another part comes down to you as an individual and what you want to get out of therapy.
 If you’re after some techniques and new coping strategies, CBT is probably better suited for you.
 If you’re looking for a space to explore your past and how that’s impacting on your future, counselling is probably more up your street.

 Most therapists are happy for you to contact them and find out a bit more about their way of working (watch out for future blogs about choosing the right therapist!).
-At Brighter Life Therapy, you are welcome to book in for a free initial consultation to see if the CBT we provide is what you need.
+At Brighter Life Therapy, you are welcome to book in for a free initial consultation to see if the CBT or counselling we provide is what you need.
 If not, we can put you in touch with other professionals and services in the area who might be better suited for your needs.
 Get in touch via our general enquiries form below, or by calling 0118 40 50 108.

 General enquiries form